akimd/vcsn/doc/README.txt

 The print functions take the printee first, then the stream.

 * Environment variables
-** VCSN_BINARY
-Force expressionset to build AST variadic nodes with only two children.

 ** VCSN_DEBUG
 Don't remove temporary files (which is especially useful to keep debug symbols in plugins).